 11 Halloween Fundraising Ideas That Work

-11 Halloween Fundraising Ideas to Help You Fundraise this Fall
+11 Halloween Fundraising Ideas to Help You Fundraise This Fall

 1. Pumpkin Sale

-Starting with the basics… Nothing says autumn like pumpkins.
-That’s why this fundraising idea is perfect for Halloween, but also for fall and Thanksgiving fundraising.
+This fundraising idea is perfect for Halloween, but also for fall and Thanksgiving fundraising.

-Host a pumpkin sale to benefit your nonprofit by ordering pumpkins in bulk from a local farmer.
-Then, sell those pumpkins at an appropriate public space (like a farmer’s market) at a higher price to raise money.
+2. Then, sell them at an appropriate public space (like a farmer’s market) at a higher price to bring in funds for your cause.

 To go the extra mile, turn your pumpkin sale into a proper pumpkin patch where you will offer pumpkin carving (see below), fun activities for families, warm beverages, and more.
 You can also have a concession stand selling candy apples, popcorn, and other fall favorites!